Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Principal's learning algorithms

 \section{Principal's learning algorithms}

-In this section (see Appendix~\ref{app:learning-algos} for full proofs and convergence rates), we study the relationship between the utility a principal deploying a sequence of strategies $\{\h_t\}_{t \in [T]}$ obtains when playing against calibrated agents $\sum_{t \in [T]} U_P(\h_t, y_t)$ and the Stackelberg value $\Vst$.
-The relationship between $\Vst$ and $\sum_{t \in [T]} U_P(\h_t, y_t)$ is not a priori clear intuitively; $\Vst$ allows the agents to know exactly $\hst$ when best-responding and this could potentially give a \emph{much more powerful} lever to the principal to obtain better utility from the agents.
-Surprisingly, we show that this is not the case; $\sum_{t \in [T]} U_P(\h_t, y_t)$ is upper bounded by $\Vst$ and a term that is sublinear in $T$ and depends on the calibration parameters.
-Similar upper bounds have been proven for no-swap-regret agents~\citep{deng2019strategizing}.
-While we prove this directly for calibration, an alternative proof in App.~\ref{app:swap-regret} shows that calibration also implies no-swap-regret.
+In this section, we study the relationship between the principal's Stackelberg value $\Vst$ and the best utility the principal can obtain from learning to play a sequence of strategies $\{\h_t\}_{t \in [T]}$ against calibrated agents, i.e., $\frac 1T \sum_{t \in [T]} U_P(\h_t, y_t)$.
+The relationship between $\Vst$ and $\frac 1T \sum_{t \in [T]} U_P(\h_t, y_t)$ is \emph{not} a priori clear.
+In the case of calibrated forecasts, the agents do not know the exact $\h_t$ when they choose their response.
+Instead, they base their decisions on the history of the principal's strategies.
+A principal then may be able to create historical patterns that lead the agents to worse actions, thus obtaining better utility himself.
+Indeed, several works have shown how historical patterns can afford the principal much better utility than $\Vst$ when the agents are no regret~\citep{braverman2018selling,deng2019strategizing}.
+Surprisingly, we show that this is not the case when the agents are calibrated; $\sum_{t \in [T]} U_P(\h_t, y_t)$ is upper bounded by $T \Vst$ and a term that is sublinear in $T$ and depends on the calibration parameters.
+A similar upper bound on the principal's utility was proved for no-swap-regret agents~\citep{deng2019strategizing}.
+While we prove the theorem directly for calibration, an alternative proof in App.~\ref{app:swap-regret} shows that calibration implies no-swap regret.